Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Here are the lesser-known facts about Chhath puja

-1) Chhath puja is one of the few festivals which is mentioned in both Mahabharata and Ramayana.
+1) Chhath puja is one of the few festivals celebrated in both Mahabharata and Ramayana.

-3) The rituals during this festival allows and supports the absorption of vitamin D in the body.
+3) The rituals during this festival allow and support the absorption of vitamin D in the body.

-4) If you are performing the rituals in Chhath puja then you are not allowed to eat non-vegetarian food.
-Also while breaking your fast you should not eat salty food.
+4) If you perform the rituals in Chhath puja, you are not allowed to eat non-vegetarian food.
+Also, while breaking your fast, you should not eat salty food.

 5) Chhath puja is not the worship of any idol.